SorensenMartin/SorensenMartin/README.md

 ## ❓ About Me

-I'm an enthusiastic Software Development student, constantly exploring new technologies and eager to grasp the unexplored.
+I'm an enthusiastic Software Developer working as fullstack with .NET Core and Angular at Millum, constantly exploring new technologies and eager to grasp the unexplored.

 - 🎮 I enjoy playing all kinds of games in my spare time, from video games and boardgames, to physical activities.
 I even try to make my own games in Unity some times!
 - ⛳️ An avid golfer, who appreciates the serenity of the course and aspires to improve my game.